Carricante Grape Variety: Sicily’s secret weapon

 However, Sicilian winemakers are a resourceful and tenacious bunch, able to overcome any obstacle thrown at them.
 Nevertheless, growing vines on a volcano does offer one major advantage: altitude.
 Etna, with its rich mosaic of different elevations and exposures, offers endless possibilities for the ambitious oenologist.
 Centenarian vines are cultivated on soils that include congealed magma, rich in minerals.
 Vineyard sites rise to 1000 meters above sea level among this patchwork of terroirs.
 This high elevation is vital when growing Carricante: it moderates the summer heat and encourages a stark differential between day and night-time temperatures.
 Known as diurnal temperature variation, these cooler evenings slow the vine’s metabolism to a glacial pace, ensuring that phenolic ripeness does not come at the expense of acidity.
 It is for this reason that a glass of Carricante seldom disappoints.

 Today, Sicily’s most important (premium) white wine appellation remains Etna Bianco DOC.
-The finest sites are on the Volcano’s higher slopes, overlooking Milo’s pretty village.
+The finest sites overlook Milo’s pretty village on the Volcano’s higher slopes.
 Low-yielding bush vines, carefully managed by a close-knit community of growers, deliver wines of unparalleled perfume and finesse.
 The top examples offer enticing aromas of grapefruit, rosemary, and thyme, aging into honeyed complexity after a few years.
 Attractively priced and reasonably plentiful, there is very little to criticize in modern-day expressions of Carricante.
 But the true brilliance of this grape lies in its diversity.
 Whether you’re searching for the perfect sundowner – a small volume of sparkling Carricante is now made – or a suitable pairing for roast sea bass, there is a bottle for every occasion.
 Sicilian whites have become one of Italy’s biggest success stories of late.
-So if you demand a guarantee of supreme quality, look no further than Carricante.
+So, if you demand a guarantee of supreme quality, look no further than Carricante.

 Top producers of Carricante wines: